rorywalsh/CsoundUnity/Documentation~/iaudiogenerator.md

 IAudioGenerator mode.
 Falling back to OnAudioFilterRead path ...
 ```

-To use IAudioGenerator and still process external audio, use **Audio Input Routing** instead: route audio from another `CsoundUnity` instance into the spin buffer via the Audio Input Routes list.
-See [Audio Input Routing](audio_input_routing.md) for details.
+Given the above, some `processClipAudio` workflows are not available — for example,
+swapping an `AudioClip` at runtime while Csound processes the samples in real
+time has no IAudioGenerator equivalent.

+If you only need *some* way to bring external audio into Csound, two workflows
+cover most use cases:

-Otherwise you can load samples from an `AudioClip` using the `TableLoader` component (under Utilities/Components), and use the newly created table on the Csound side.
+- load samples from an `AudioClip` into a Csound ftable via the `TableLoader`
-The other option is to copy the audio files in the persistent data folder and set the SFDIR to point there.
-Csound will be able to load the files and process them using opcodes like `diskin`.
+  component (under `Utilities/Components/`), then read it from the orchestra
+- copy audio files to `Application.persistentDataPath` (using the
+  `CopyFilesToPersistentDataPath` component) and read them with `diskin2`,
+  pointing `SFDIR` at that folder

+See [Loading external files](loading_external_files.md) for the full set of
+approaches and their trade-offs.

 ### Compatibility ###